Jason5D/Personal_Pantry/personal-pantry/README.md

 4. Technologies Used

+First app to be built will be for Apple.

+Front End
 Initally this will be built in React, but future plans are to port this to React native for App use.
+CSS will be used for styling.
 Mongo DB will be used for the database.
-First app to be built will be for Apple.
+Note: Directive to explore the possibilities of hosting multiple databases with one fetching data from a 3rd party API to populate one and the other being the user data.
+The user data may be hard coded for the sake of this project.

 5. Documentation and Code Structure